It’s important to remember that your mindset matters in your career.

 I’m happy to have a chat with them, find out what they’re looking for, find out what’s not working for them, and explore what we can do to help them going forward.

-Angela Couch – Career Coach in Wellington (or anywhere in New Zealand).
+Angela Couch – Career Coach in Wellington ( New Zealand).
 Call 022 646 7818 for a free consultation.